Simulating quantum transport for a quasi-one-dimensional Bose gas in an optical lattice: the choice of fluctuation modes in the truncated Wigner approximation: Introduction

-The truncated Wigner approximation (TWA) developed in the field of quantum optics provides an attractive framework to explore the effect of the quantum fluctuations on the dynamics of Bose-Einstein condensates (BECs) \cite{stee, stoo, davi, sina, gora, norr, scot, robin4, ruos}.
-The fundamental idea of this method is to expand quantum field operators in the equation of motion for a Bose gas system in the Wigner representation and, by the neglect of the third-order functional derivatives in the equation, derive a generalized Fokker-Planck equation (FPE) for a classical field problem.
-This results in a stochastic differential equation for the classical field $\Psi(\mathbf{x},t)$, which coincides with the mean field Gross-Pitaevskii equation \cite{norr, ruos}
+The truncated Wigner approximation (TWA), originally developed in the field of quantum optics, provides an attractive framework to explore the effect of the quantum fluctuations on the dynamics of Bose-Einstein condensates (BECs) \cite{PRL.87.160402,twa2,PRL.94.040401,PRL.95.110403,PRL.100.100402,PRA.72.011601,PRA.74.063625,PRA.58.4824,JLTP.124.431,PRA.66.051602,PRA.73.043617, PRA.74.053605,PRA.79.063624}.
+The method works by formulating the bosonic many-body problem in the Wigner representation and to note that, when some plausibly small higher order terms are dropped, the Wigner quasi-distribution function satisfies a Fokker-Planck equation.
+Within this approximation, one can then obtain all correlation functions by simulating the corresponding classical stochastic process.
+The beauty of the truncated Wigner scheme is that the relevant classical process is governed by the deterministic Gross-Pitaevskii equation with stochastic initial conditions \cite{PRL.94.040401,AP.57.363,PRA.73.043617}